The Team

 Executive Director

 Kelly founded The Sparrow Fund along with her husband Mark in 2011.
-She spearheads the Sparrow Family Services program for foster and adoptive children and their families along with Louie, a service-trained golden retriever.
+She spearheads our Child + Family Services for adopted and foster children and their families along with Banks, our facility dog/canine cotherapist.
 Kelly has a particular interest in (a) partnering with parents to help children understand their stories in healing ways; (b) encouraging, equipping, and empowering parents to experience healing relationship as they navigate the effects of trauma; and (c) helping caregivers and teachers of vulnerable children best experience the power of relationship.
 Kelly and Mark have been married since 1998 and have 3 biological children and 1 daughter who was adopted as a toddler from China in 2010.
-You can read more about Kelly’s professional background on the Sparrow Family Services page.
+You can read more about Kelly’s professional background on the Child + Family Services page.
 You can contact Kelly directly at kellyraudenbush@sparrowfund.org.

 Mark Raudenbush